An AI assistant that runs your Airbnb the way a co-host would

 Does it connect to Airbnb directly?

-It works through email and your calendar, not a private Airbnb API.
-Forward your Airbnb guest notifications to the agent's inbox and it reads and replies from there.
-Many hosts also use it for direct-booking guests who email them directly.
+It works through email and your calendar out of the box: forward your Airbnb guest notifications to the agent's inbox and it reads and replies from there.
+It can also call your channel manager or PMS over its API to pull bookings and write blocks directly.
+Many hosts also use it for direct-booking guests who email them.

 Will it answer guests with the wrong information?